davegill/wrf-coop/README_add_feature_test.md

 run.
 Typically, having a nest with 12 fine-grid time steps (for the full run) is sufficient to check that restarts work.

+### How to test the `Feature` feature?

+Temporarily, this is an option that is not run by default.
+To activate this ability to run the restart tests, the labels need to be modified on the PR.
+1. The label `Feature` has to be included.
+2. The only label permitted is `Feature`.

+You are thinking, hmmm, this restriction seems a bit problematic.
+But no, we are mostly testing on wrf-model/WRF#1569.
+It is a test PR, and only has a single label: `Feature`.